ShahmirAltamash/Spatio-Temporal-Remote_Sensing_Image_Synthesis/Controlnet/README.md

 **Note**: Running this model requires approximately 5-10 GB to download all necessary weights for the pipeline.

+## Using Pretrained Model Weights
+**Note**: These weights may or may not work.

+In order to use the weights from the model we original trained, you may download the directory provided at this link: https://drive.google.com/file/d/1DemMD1hYCP3LTkCymTHY-D-26M-w82qM/view?usp=sharing
+Download the zip file and extract the folder `Final Model` to your system and in the `test.ipynb` file, set the variable `controlnet_path` to the path of the folder containing the weights.

 ## Additional Information

 For more detailed information or if you encounter any issues, please refer to the original ControlNet documentation or open an issue in this repository.